 7. The Analyst

 The analyst has virtually no impact on the current campaign; instead, the analyst’s job is to measure the impact of the current campaign and use that information to make recommendations for subsequent campaigns.
 The analyst will determine the success of the content strategy at every level, measuring impact in terms of inbound traffic, post popularity, social signals, and other dimensions.
-The analyst will then make firm conclusions about the strengths and weaknesses of the campaign, as well as how each role performed in the team context.
+Also, the analyst will then make firm conclusions about the strengths and weaknesses of the campaign, as well as how each role performed in the team context.
 Once complete, the analyst will work with the visionary to convey this information and plan for the future, and the cycle will continue again.

 These seven roles are critically important, but the best person for one role may not necessarily be the best for another.
 Do not make the mistake of assuming that one person can handle all these responsibilities; while it is possible for one person to develop all these skills over time, if you want the best possible results, you might want to consider partnering with an outside expert.
 If you can fulfill these roles with individual, niche experts, you’ll set yourself up for a meaningful, long-term campaign.